-We are lucky to be spoilt for choice when it comes to the number and quality of childcare services available to us in Australia.
-Nationwide operational requirements set by the National Quality Framework help to ensure all registered childcare providers and early learning programs adhere to the same minimum standards.
+We are lucky to be spoilt for choice when it comes to the number and quality of child care services available to us in Australia.
+Nationwide operational requirements set by the National Quality Framework help to ensure all registered child care providers and early learning programs adhere to the same minimum standards.

 Centre location and value

-Educator training, qualifications and staffing levels
+Educator training, qualifications, and educator-to-child levels

 Healthy children’s menus and allergy awareness programs